StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

     -Xmx4g
     ```

 !!!
-Note "Adjust according to Available Memory - It's important to adjust the heap size values based on the amount of memory available on your system to ensure optimal performance and resource utilization."
+Note "Adjust according to available memory-It's important to adjust the heap size values based on the amount of memory available on your system to ensure optimal performance and resource utilization."

-&nbsp;

-### Starting the Nodes
+### Step 2.4: Start the nodes

 To start the Elasticsearch service on each node, execute the following command: